 "The German Grand Prix has been withdrawn as the CRH (commercial rights holder) and promoter did not reach agreement," said a statement posted beneath the schedule.

-The statement merely confirmed what had been expected for weeks, after the commercial rights holder, Bernie Ecclestone, told the DPA news agency earlier this month that thelocal promoters "are not prepared to pay the fee"
+The statement merely confirmed what had been expected for weeks, after the commercial rights holder, Bernie Ecclestone, told the DPA news agency earlier this month that the local promoters "are not prepared to pay the fee" he was demanding.

 In a previous interview with the regional "Rhein Zeitung" newspaper, Ecclestone had noted that "the visitor numbers were so poor in recent years that it is not economically viable."